 If you're committed to your cut and want to protect muscle mass while reducing body fat and water weight, amino acid supplements are the ideal product for you. aminoVITAL® products add minimal calories to your diet -- only 10 in our amino acid pre-workout mix, though some products go as high as 75 -- so they won't hinder your attempts to cut calories.
-If you're avoiding liquids, our Fast Charge pre-workout mix can be poured directly onto the tongue for fast-acting energy and BCAA supplementation without the need to down a bottle or water too.
+If you're avoiding liquids, our Action mix can be poured directly onto the tongue for fast-acting energy and BCAA supplementation without the need to down a bottle or water too.

 When to Take BCAAs If You're Cutting

 For those looking to cut weight, there isn't really a bad time to use BCAAs.
 Because amino acid supplements avoid the pitfalls of sugary beverages like protein shakes, they can be added to your diet before your weigh-in without sabotaging your efforts; their effectiveness and ease of use also makes them potent tools for increasing muscle mass and protecting muscle tissue as you cut weight in the weeks beforehand.

 Products like our Rapid Recovery post-workout mix and Pro-E endurance mix can help you restore your body to peak condition immediately after your weigh-in, too, thanks to the unique combination of carbs, electrolytes, and amino acids they contain.
 Just add an aminoVITAL® mixture to what is probably a much-needed glass of water and replenish your body with key nutrients as you rehydrate.